 Requires manufacturers, wholesale distributors, and repackagers to verify returned products before further distribution.

-Implements additional requirements related to the tracing of products at the package level ten years after enactment of this Act.
+(Sec.
+203) Prescribes additional requirements related to the tracing of products at the package level (enhanced drug distribution security) which shall go into effect ten years after enactment of this Act.